Objections are a good sign.

 8) Defensibility / moat

-Switching cost is [time/process impact]; renewals at [X%].
+Switching cost is [time/process impact]; renewals are [X%].

 Moat is [channel/partnership/embedded placement]; we reach [buyer] at point-of-need.